Chest Tubes Nursing Care

 Bedside chest tube placement has become increasingly routine.
 Thus, bedside nursing staff may be directly involved with the initial chest tube placement (5).

-The nurse may be asked to gather the necessary supplies for placement, obtain patient consent, and assist with patient education (5).
-The nurse may then be expected to assist the provider during the procedure.
-Afterward, the provider will order a chest x-ray to verify placement.
-As always, nursing staff is responsible for ensuring any post-procedure orders are carried out.
+The nurse may be asked to gather the necessary supplies for placement, ensure patient consent is obtained, and assist with patient education regarding the procedure (5).
+The nurse may assist the provider during the procedure by participating in a pre-procedure “time-out” and monitoring the patient’s vital signs, comfort, and response to the procedure.
+Afterward, the provider will order a chest x-ray to verify placement and to confirm the absence of complications from the chest tube insertion.
+As always, the nursing staff is responsible for ensuring any post-procedure orders are carried out.

-Once the chest tube is in place, verified by x-ray, and attached to a drainage device, nurses are tasked with monitoring.
+Once the chest tube is in place, verified by x-ray, and attached to a drainage device, nurses are tasked with monitoring the patient and the drainage device.
 This would include monitoring vital signs as directed, observing for pain and signs of infection, and assessing the tube and drain system (5).
 An important part of monitoring includes recording the amount and color of chest drainage.
-How often this is done depends on facility policy and the provider’s written orders.
+How often this is done depends on nursing judgement, facility policy and the provider’s written orders.

 Perhaps the most intimidating aspect of chest tube management is ensuring proper function.
 It is the nurse’s job to look for signs that there may be a problem.
 Rest assured, these signs and symptoms will be discussed in detail later in the course.